 - Focus on value – We provide a better understanding of where value sits in the institution and where competitive advantage and areas of strength can be built upon.

-The innovative ‘ChangeBusters’ game, designed by the team from Sheffield Hallam University, constructs a ‘Theory of Change’ based on evidence from within the ARAP integrative literature review.
-This game aims to support users to understand the stages of a Theory of Change, build confidence, explore evaluative questions, and extend learning through application to their own context.
-The goal is better intervention design and evaluation, which in turn should lead to better student outcomes.
+In this workshop delivered to your selected group within an institution, Advance HE facilitate playing the ChangeBusters game to model how it could be used.
+The ChangeBusters game supports users to construct a ‘Theory of Change’ based on evidence from a recent Advance HE literature review on student outcomes.
+This resource uses game-based learning to develop evaluation literacy.
+By playing the game, users will understand the stages of a Theory of Change, build confidence, explore evaluative questions, and extend learning through application to their own contexts.
+The goal is better intervention design and evaluation which in turn should lead to better student outcomes.